ashraymallesh/linear/README.md

 # linear-regression
 implementing a linear regression model from scratch in python (without using scikit-learn)

-sv-linreg.py is the single variable version mv-linreg.py is the multivariable version (for multiple features)
+sv-linreg.py is the single variable version<br>
+mv-linreg.py is the multivariable version (for multiple features)

 # Requirements